daniel769/game-of-life-extended/README.md

 The main ideas are as followed:

-- Any computation in Cell's world is fully vectorization
+- Any computation in Cell's world is fully vectorized
 - 2D Convolution is used to generate neighbors counting "mask" for the Cell
 - Each rule is a vectorized bitwise operator
 - Rules set inhibits a composite logical operations between the rules

-Here is a single iteration:
+How a single iteration is applied:

 ```python
 import scipy.signal